 I was born and raised in a Jesus Movement commune in St. Louis, Missouri (NLEC).
 In 1982 that ministry went on the air with a full power television station.
 I appeared on telethons singing the Amy Grant song “Angels Watching Over Me.”
 After countless hours of singing that one song, I managed to destroy the tape never to appear and sing it again on live TV.
 That was my beginning with music and I still love it.
 I learned on my mother’s guitar (the one I scribbled on with permanent marker as a child) and then bought myself a Martin years later.
 I took some classes at the illustrious Old Town School of Folk Music in Chicago.

 My interests include the lives and writings of Dietrich Bonhoeffer , Karl Barth and Johnny Cash, most of what No Depression Magazine calls good Country music, and Recovery related material (dealing with the Twelve Steps and Twelve Traditions of AA).

 I have a beautiful wife and three wonderful children.
 I have lived, worked, grown up, and journeyed at Jesus People USA, a community on Wilson Ave., only blocks from Lake Michigan in Uptown Chicago.
-Now I’m continuing the journey back at my place of birth, New Life Evangelistic Center, among folks who are still serving the poor in Missouri as they have been for close to forty years.
+Now I’m continuing the journey back at my place of birth, New Life Evangelistic Center, among folks who are still serving the poor in Missouri as they have been for forty-seven years.
 I have a huge group of friends who help keep me on the straight and narrow.
 I really I have nothing to complain about—ever.